The action of contact transformations pseudogroup on the second order ODEs which are cubic in second derivative

 The following commutation relations hold

-We call the point $x_k\in J^k(\widetilde{\pi})$ {\it regular}, if $I_0I_1\ne0$ at this point.
-As above, this is equivalent to the fact the $SL_3$-orbit passing through it has dimension $8$.
-We will consider the orbits of regular points only.
+{\bf Definition.} We call the point $x_k\in J^k(\widetilde{\pi})$ {\it regular}, if $I_0I_1\ne0$ at this point.
+This is equivalent to the fact that the $SL(3)$-orbit passing through the regular point has dimension equal to $8$.
+In what follows we consider only the orbits of regular points.

-{\bf Theorem 6.} {\it Algebra of differential invariants of the action of $SL_3$ on $\widetilde{\pi}$ is generated by five invariants $M_1$, $M_2$, $M_3$, $M_4$, $M_5$ and three invariant derivations $\nabla_1$, $\nabla_2$, $\nabla_3$.
+{\bf Theorem 3.} {\it Algebra of differential invariants of the action of $SL(3)$ on $\widetilde{\pi}$ is generated by five invariants $M_1$, $M_2$, $M_3$, $M_4$, $M_5$ and three invariant derivations $\nabla_1$, $\nabla_2$, $\nabla_3$.
 This algebra separates regular orbits.}

 {\bf Proof.} There are no differential invariants of order less than 2.
 The codimension of a regular orbit $\mathcal{O}_{2}\subset J^2(\widetilde{ \pi})$ equals 5.
 At the same time, there exist five independent invariants of order 2.
 It can be checked by direct computations that at a regular point $x_2\in \dim J^2(\widetilde{\pi})$ one has $h\cdot x_2=x_2$, $h\in SL_3$ if and only if $h=e$.
 Consequently, invariants $M_1$, $M_2$, $M_3$, $M_4$, $M_5$ generate the space if invariants of second order and separate regular orbits.